 The Fleurus automotive glass plant (Belgium) installed in 2013 a gas-fired cogeneration unit which produces two types of energy: electricity and heat.
 This system has energy efficiency of more than 90%.

-The gas consumed by the co-generator is dedicated to 36% for electricity production, 32% for warming water, 18% for heating oil at 220°C, 2% for hot air production, and 2% for pre-heating de-ionised water.
+The gas consumed by the co-generator is used 36% for electricity production, 32% for heating water, 18% for heating oil at 220°C, 2% for hot air production, and 2% for pre-heating de-ionised water.

-Each of those “by-streams” is valorized on the plant itself.
-For example, electricity is used for mechanical power and lighting, hot water integrates the washing machines, and heat oil is used within various processes such as the autoclave, the PVB stretching, the back furnace, …
+Each of these “by-streams” is utilised in the plant itself.
+For example, electricity is used for mechanical power and lighting, hot water goes to the washing machines, and heat oil is used within various processes such as the autoclave, the PVB stretching, the back furnace, etc.

-Thanks to this system, Fleurus plant already saved around 450T of CO2 in 2016.
+Thanks to this system, the Fleurus plant already saved around 500 tonnes of CO2 in 2017.

 More and more plants installing photovoltaic panels

-AGC Glass Europe commits in electricity auto-production through the installation of photovoltaic (PV) panels.
+AGC Glass Europe is committed to in-plant electricity generation through the installation of photovoltaic (PV) panels.

-The first photovoltaic panels were installed at Osterweddingen plant (Germany) and Cuneo plant (Italy) in 2009 and 2010.
-From then, other photovoltaic projects started at many sites: at Zeebrugge (Belgium), Mol (Belgium), Roccasecca (Italy), Fleurus (Belgium), and Moustier (Belgium).
-The total output of those photovoltaic installations reached 6,544 MWh in 2016.
+The first photovoltaic panels were installed at the Osterweddingen plant (Germany) and Cuneo plant (Italy) in 2009 and 2010.
+Since then, other photovoltaic projects have been introduced at many other sites.
+The total output of these photovoltaic installations reached 8,875 MWh in 2017.